Joining the Dots: International Conversations on Violence Against Women

 Priyanka Chirimar (Singapore) – Action against prohibited conduct – on diplomatic immunity; Mickey Meiji (South Africa) – protection of buyers in the sex industry; Beatrice Lindstrom (USA re Haiti)– failure of accountability for sexual exploitation by peacekeepers/humanitarian workers; Indai Sajor – Asian Centre for Women’s Human Rights (Philippines) – how abusers of military sexual slaves / ‘comfort” women escaped scrutiny for so long, role of the Tribunal organsied by the campaign.
 Watch the recording here

-Webinar 5: MeToo – global connections and a movement against sexual harassment, w/b 15 Nov, date and registration tbc
+Webinar 5: MeToo – global connections and a movement against sexual harassment, Tuesday 16th November 3.30pm(uk) Watch the recording here.

 Did MeToo matter?
 How did /does it connect us and (what) have we gained through the movement?

-Pulling our discussions together, this session closes the series with the same panelists who opened it: Cynthia Enloe (USA) and Vrinda Grover (India) and Liz Kelly (director of CWASU) will also join.
+Pulling our discussions together, this session closes the series with the same panelists who opened it: Cynthia Enloe (USA) and Vrinda Grover (India).

 Please join us for these webinars – together we seek to promote shared learning in efforts to end violence against women.